kuroneko1996/cyberlab/README.md

 ### Game:

-* Arrow keys for movement
+* Arrow keys for movement.
+Numeric pad works too.
-* Look at the door and press Enter to open/close it
+* Look at the door and press E or Enter to open/close it
 * E or G to pickup items, Q to drop
+* Space to close text messages
 * F11 toggles fullscreen

+You can change default key mapping in settings.py

 ## Editing tools: